epfl-ada/ada-2022-project-fantastic4/README.md

 ### Method Question 1
 We will plot the evolution of the different distributions over time.
 We will be particularly careful on the period of aggregation in order to have significant results, and more generally the number of datapoints available per variable (e.g number of films per genre).
 Another important point will be to take care of potential confounders or interactions between variables.
 One such example is including the budget in the analysis.

+**New:** We plot several distributions over time to study the evolution of women's place in films.
+We also study the inequalities between different movie genres, or countries and even languages.
+All the observations are usefull for question 3, as they gave us a glimpse on the trends, but also informed us of major confounders!

 ### Method Question 2
 In order to answer Question 2, we first lemmatize plot summaries and sort the sentences into groups that reference masculine or feminine pronouns.
 If a character name appears and is specified in the character dataset, the gender ot the actor playing it is also taken into account to put the sentence in a group.
 It is important to note that a sentence can appear in both categories if feminine and masculine pronouns/character names appear.
 We will then analyze the sentiments and words used in these two categories to observe the difference between them.
 Below you can see the wordclouds with the words that are most ofen used in connection with female (left) and male (right) characters: